Saloni-Oswal/like-dislike-button/README.md

 The content of the like button should be in the following format: "Like | 100", where 100 is the total number of likes.
 It should have a "like-button" class.
 Wrap the number of likes in a span with a "likes-counter" class.
 The initial number of likes in the counter should be 100.

 2. Users can add a like.
 By clicking the button:

-2. The number of likes should increase by one.
+The number of likes should increase by one.
 Like button should have "liked" class in addition to the "like-button" class (you can use the classnames tool for that).
-3. Users can undo their like by clicking again on the button:

-3. The counter should decrease by one.
+3. Users can undo their like by clicking again on the button.
+The counter should decrease by one.
    "liked" class should be removed.

 Assessment/Tools: